cscorley/Kaleidoscope/README.md

 ### `cycleTo(...)`

-The simulator processes cycles until a specific point in time is reached.
+The simulator processes cycles until it reaches a specific point in time.

 ### `advanceTime(...)`

-Runs a number of cycles whose overall duration is defined by a function parameter.
+Runs a number of cycles with a given total duration.

 ## Logging

 The testing API supports several logging methods.
 All log output is written to a common `std::ostream` object.
-An ostream can be queried and registered by the driver's methods `getOStream()` and `setOStream(...)`.
+This stream object can be queried and registered through the `Driver` class' methods `getOStream()` and `setOStream(...)`.

-All log lines start with information about the current time and firmware cycle ID.
+Every log line starts with information about the current time and firmware cycle ID.

-There's no need to pass `std::endl` or `"\n"` to any of the logging functions.
+FWIW, there's no need to pass `std::endl` or `"\n"` to any of the logging functions.
 Line breaks are inserted automatically.

 ### Normal logging

-Standard log text can be generated as
+Standard log text can be generated for instance as

 ```cpp
 driver.log() << "Text" << 12 << ...;
 ```

-Log stream output works exactly as a ordinary `std::ostream`.
+Log stream output works exactly as with `std::ostream` of C++'s standard library.

 ### Error logging

-Use `driver.error()` instead as
+For error logging use `driver.error()` instead, e.g. as

 ```cpp
 driver.error() << "Something bad happened...";